Scientific research

 AGRICULTURE

-Dried vegetables
+Dried fruits and vegetables

 Nutrient and nutraceutical rich composite flours with local varieties